 As debuted, the innovative Toronado featured such GM developments as the: Heavy-duty Turbo-Hydramatic 425 three-speed automatic transmission, Rochester Quadrajet four-barrel carburetor, Spherical shaped exhaust-manifold flange gaskets, which provided freedom of movement in the exhaust system and prevented leaks, "Draft-Free" ventilation system, which reduced wind noise considerably by eliminating conventional front-door vent windows, and Firestone also designed an 8.85" x 15" tire especially for the Toronado called the TFD (Toronado-Front-Drive) tire.

-The great looking Blue 1967 Olds Toronado we have here at Skyway Classics is an example of that break-away designed car.
+The great looking Blue 1967 Olds Toronado we have here at Skyway Classics is an example of that break-away designed car and is almost all original.

 To power the car, Oldsmobile engineers selected a conventional, although performance-boosted, Olds 425 cu in Super Rocket V8 rated at 385 hp and 475 ft⋅lb of torque.
 It provided an increase of 10 hp over the Starfire 425, and an increase of 20 hp over the standard 425 engine in the Ninety-Eight.
 The Toronado's intake manifold was unique and was depressed down to allow for engine